DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 }
 ```

-If we trace a connection again, we may get lucky and hit the good backend:
+If we trace a connection again, we may get lucky and hit the good backend ([try it!](https://github.com/DavidVentura/ipvs-tcp-from-scratch/commit/a5be73e7550ffda9bf1cfe6352764705e01324fc)):
 ```text
 TCP  connection 192.168.2.144:0->1.2.3.4:80 changed state Close->SynSent